Rebuilding a paramotor

 Top 80 flywheel removal

-12. Remove the clutch/redrive pulley from the crankshaft.
-This task varies from engine to engine.
-The Top 80, Polini, and Minari require special tools.
-It is impossible to remove the clutch shaft nut on the Minari without their custom made tool.
+12. Remove the clutch/redrive pulley from the crankshaft This task varies from engine to engine.
+The Top 80, Polini, and Minari require special tools unless you have an impact wrench.
 For aluminum pulleys, 60 seconds with a propane torch makes them come off much more easily, even just fall off.
+An impact wrench makes this job fast and easy.

 Top 80 clutch nut removal

-Holding a Minari clutch with a chain wrench, the simplest and best way to hold pulleys, flywheels, and clutches.
+Holding a Minari clutch with a chain wrench.
 The grip on the object is immense but the chain wrench will not harm the surfaces because of the large surface area of the chain.
 Real tools, like a well-made chain wrench, are expensive and out of the domain of the Masters of Cheap (the Chinese).
+An impact wrench usually does not need anything to hold a pulley, flywheel, or clutch.

 Minari clutch removal

-The shaft nut on the Minari requires a custom manufactured tool to remove it because it is recessed in the clutch and an ordinary shaft-nut spanner cannot be used.
+The shaft nut on the Minari is not an ordinary nut and requires a custom manufactured tool to remove it because it is recessed in the clutch and an ordinary shaft-nut spanner cannot be used.
 Note: The Minari spanner nut tool used to remove the clutch nut *MUST* have a 3-4mm shim between the tool and the 1/2" drive wrench.
 The tool will NOT grasp the spanner nut properly without it.
+Note: an impact wrench will break the teeth off the special tool.
+Do not use an impact wrench!

 Minari clutch nut removal